dalyIsaac/Whim/docs/docs/plugins/gaps.md

 # Gap Plugin

-The <xref:Whim.Gaps.GapsPlugin> is a plugin which inserts a <xref:Whim.Gaps.GapsLayoutEngine> proxy layout engine to add gaps between each of the windows in the layout.
+The <xref:Whim.Gaps.GapsPlugin> adds the config and commands for the <xref:Whim.Gaps.GapsLayoutEngine> proxy layout engine to add gaps between each of the windows in the layout.

 ![Gaps plugin demo](../../images/gaps-demo.png)